mo-beck/JVM-Performance-Engineering/GCscripts/README.md

 4. **genzgc_plotter.py**:
    Offers visualizations for Generational ZGC logs, focusing on GC pauses, concurrent phases, page sizes, and causes across old and young generations.
    Refer to the detailed [readme_genzgc_plotter.md](./readme_genzgc_plotter.md) for more information.

+### Enhanced G1 Tools Package
+For comprehensive G1 GC analysis with time-based heap sizing, refer to [README_G1_TOOLS.md](./README_G1_TOOLS.md) for a complete overview of the enhanced G1 analysis capabilities.

 ### How to Use
 Each script has its own specific usage instructions and dependencies outlined in their respective README files.
 Please consult each README to understand how to use the scripts effectively.